mkmr-software/mkmr_sw/README.md

 For download [click](https://github.com/mkorkmz/mkmr_sw/raw/main/sw2urdfSetup.exe)

 ### Note !!
-After extracting the urdf file from Solidworks, some updates are required to use it in your ROS project.
+After extracting the urdf file from Solidworks, some updates are required to use it in your ROS project , especially if it is in a simulation environment.

   ## Image